soranoo/next-css-obfuscator/README.md

 ---

-### 🎉 Version 2.1.0 has NOW been released 🎉
+### 🎉 Version 3 has NOW been released 🎉 (💥 Breaking Changes)

-  Shout out to [hoangnhan2ka3](https://github.com/hoangnhan2ka3) for providing a 💪wonderful [issue](https://github.com/soranoo/next-css-obfuscator/issues/6) report and a demo site.
+>[!IMPORTANT]\
+> This version is a major update and has breaking changes.
+Please read the [migration guide](docs/upgrade-to-v3.md) carefully before upgrading.

+>[!TIP]\
+> Don't upgrade to this version unless you are using TailwindCSS 4.0.0 or above.
+"If it works, don't touch it." :)

-  #### 📌 Changes
+  #### 📌 Feature Changes

-  - Much Much Much better quality of CSS selector obfuscation
-  - Delete original CSS automatically after obfuscation (only apply at full obfuscation)
-  - Support TailwindCSS Universal Selector (eg. `*:pt-4`)
+  - Support TailwindCSS 4.
-  - More tests
+  - Support nested CSS.
+  - Support CSS idents obfuscation.

   #### 📌 Configuration Changes

-  - Removed `customTailwindDarkModeSelector` option, the dark mode selector will be automatically obfuscated at full obfuscation.
+  - `enableJsAst` option is now enabled by default.
+  - Default `generatorSeed` not longer fixed to `-1`, but a random string.
+  - `simplify-seedable` mode is not longer supported.
+Use `random` mode instead.
-  - Merged `includeAnyMatchRegexes` and `excludeAnyMatchRegexes` options into `whiteListedFolderPaths` and `blackListedFolderPaths` options.
-(Directly move the regexes to the `whiteListedFolderPaths` and `blackListedFolderPaths` options)
+  - Removed `includeAnyMatchRegexes` and `excludeAnyMatchRegexes` options, the `whiteListedFolderPaths` and `blackListedFolderPaths` options will be used instead.
-  - Added `removeOriginalCss` option, default to `false`.
-Set to `true` to delete original CSS from CSS files if it has a obfuscated version.
+  - Deprecated `classLength` option, not longer supported.
+  - Added `ignorePatterns` option to ignore the class names and idents that match the regexes or strings.
+  - Not longer preserve TailwindCSS dark mode class names (ie `.dark`).
+Add the dark mode class name to the `ignorePatterns.selectors` option to preserve it.
-  - `classIgnore` option now supports Regex.
+  - Merge `classIgnore` into `ignorePatterns.selectors` option.
+  - Renamed `classPrefix` and `classSuffix` to `prefix` and `suffix`.

 ### 💥 Version 2 (Major Update)
   This version is deeply inspired by [PostCSS-Obfuscator](https://github.com/n4j1Br4ch1D/postcss-obfuscator).
 Shout out to [n4j1Br4ch1D](https://github.com/n4j1Br4ch1D) for creating such a great package and thank you [tremor](https://github.com/tremorlabs) for sponsoring this project.